darkwind01/mcmanagement/README.md

 ## Installation

-You can clone this repo and host the bot yourself.
+You can clone this repo and host the bot and api yourself.
 ```
 git clone https://github.com/darkwind01/mcmanagement.git
 ```